ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 ## Conclusion

 The Jamstack allows to build websites that are fast, robust, scale well, and are a joy to work with for both, users and developers.
 In my view it´s the most current approach to deliver content on the web.
-The Jamstack might not be suitable for *every* case but if it fits to your problem you cannot do wrong bo choosing it.
+The Jamstack might not be suitable for *every* case, but if it fits to your problem you cannot do wrong by choosing it.